1,000+ Opportunities

 com/company/colorado-department-of-local-affairs) ## Division's Monthly Newsletter and Updates Digital Accessibility Accommodations or Modifications Rulemaking and Cost-Benefit Analysis Process Careers at the Department of Local Affairs Strategic and Legislative Planning * Transparency Online(opens in new window) * General Notices(opens in new window) Colorado Official State Web Portal (opens in new window) Close subscription dialog No Thanks Remind Me Later You are now signed up to receive updates.

-Based on current listing details, eligibility includes: Local governments and public entities in Colorado that are impacted by energy and mineral development.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local governments and public entities in Colorado that are impacted by energy and mineral development.
+Confirm the full requirements in the official notice before applying.